“For transparency, the full email correspondence with Harry Samuels is published below so readers can review the exchange in its entirety.”

 The letter states:

-The document also explains that he can form corporations in any state and serve as the registered agent either directly or through the use of a proxy agent.
+“I can form a corporation in any state and can serve as the Registered Agent either directly or through the use of a ‘proxy’.”

 Crypto Reporting and Client Advice